Multifidelity linear regression for scientific machine learning from scarce data: Numerical results

 For our regression problem, the quantity of interest is the maximum temperature in the chamber at steady state.
 The input parameter vector for regression is given by

 where $T_i$ is the temperature at the inlet, $T_0$ is the temperature of the left wall of the domain, and $\phi$ is the fuel:oxidizer ratio of the premixed inflow.
 The parameters $A_\text{pe}$ and $E$ are assumed to be log-uniformly distributed and $T_i$, $T_0$, and $\phi$ are assumed to be uniformly distributed.
 We fit a quadratic model to these five inputs, so that the feature vector $x$ has length 21 (one constant, five linear, and 15 quadratic features).
+Due to the varying scales of the input parameters, the parameters are scaled to be order 1 before monomial features are computed.

 The high-fidelity data arises from a finite-difference solver that discretizes the spatial domain into a $73\times37$ grid, resulting in $73\times37\times4=10804$ degrees of freedom that includes the mass fractions of each of the three chemical species as well as the temperature at each grid point.
 The low-fidelity data arises from a POD-DEIM projection-based reduced model~\cite{chaturantabut2010nonlinear} with 19 POD basis functions and 1 DEIM basis function (see \cite{buffoni2010projection} for details of the model reduction approach applied to this reacting flow problem).
 Statistics for these two models computed using a data set consisting of $2.4\times 10^5$ samples are presented in \Cref{tab: CDR models}~\cite{qian2018multifidelity}.
 This data set can be downloaded from \url{https://github.com/elizqian/mfgsa}.
 For all numerical experiments below, the covariance $C_{XX}$ is computed from all $2.4\times 10^5$ samples.
-The standard and multifidelity regression estimators for $\hat C_{XY}$ are computed by bootstrapping samples from this data set within budget constraints, assuming that high-fidelity data have cost $w_1=1.94$ and low-fidelity data have cost $w_2 = 6.2\text{e-}3$ as stated in~\cite{qian2018multifidelity}.
+The standard and multifidelity regression estimators for $\hat c_{XY}$ are computed by bootstrapping samples from this data set within budget constraints, assuming that high-fidelity data have cost $w_1=1.94$ and low-fidelity data have cost $w_2 = 6.2\text{e-}3$ as stated in~\cite{qian2018multifidelity}.